 The target audience of the CSC continuing education program is the interprofessional healthcare teams that provide services at I/T/U facilities across the United States.
 This team includes physicians, nurses, pharmacists, physician assistants, advanced practice nurses, social workers, psychologists, and all other health professionals.
 When appropriate, patients, health profession students, and communities will be involved in the planning and learning experience.
 The target audience for activities provided for other Federal agencies will be similar.

 The activities and services supported include, but are not limited to, the following:

 - Live courses, regularly scheduled series, and Internet-based activities.
 These will emphasize a variety of learning formats, team participation, use of technology, and learner participation.

-CE activity content is designed to address professional practice gaps of the inter professional health care team with special emphasis given to the unique needs of remote, rural, and urban providers and their patients in the Indian health care system.
-The content areas of the activities sponsored by CSC will include the following:
+CE activity content is designed to address professional practice gaps of the interprofessional healthcare teams with special emphasis given to the unique needs of remote, rural, and urban providers and their patients in the Indian health care system.
+The content areas of the activities provided by CSC will include the following: